 Railways announces fare hike effective from Jan 1

 On the New Year's eve, the railways announced fare hike across its network, excluding suburban trains, effective from January 1, 2020, according to an order issued on Tuesday.
-While suburban fares remain unchanged, ordinary non-AC, non-suburban fares hiked by 1 paise per km of journey.
+While suburban fares remain unchanged, ordinary non-AC, non-suburban fares were increased by 1 paise per km of journey.

 The railways also announced a two paise/km hike in fares of mail/express non-AC trains and four paise/km hike in the fares of AC classes.
-Premium trains like Shatabdi, Rajdhani and Duronto trains are included in the fare hike.
+The fare hike is also applicable to premium trains such as Shatabdi, Rajdhani and Duronto, according to the order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)